testcontainers/testcontainers-site/content/cloud/docs.md

 When started Testcontainers Cloud configures the local environment to use it for Testcontainers tests by default.
 Sometimes you might want to opt-out from using it in a specific project, for example because it uses older Testcontainers libraries not yet compatible with Testcontainers Cloud or code patterns that are not ideal for a cloud-based container execution.

-You can configure a particular project not to use the global Testcontainers Cloud configuration by updating the dockerconfig.source property in the `testcontainers.properties` configuration file within the project.
+You can configure a particular project not to use the global Testcontainers Cloud configuration by updating the dockerconfig.source property in the `testcontainers.properties` configuration file within the project (on your classpath).

 This option is available for some Testcontainers libraries, for example, testcontainers-java since version 1.16.1.